nickserv/danamccurdy.com/_posts/2021-08-02-the-meaning-of-meaning.md

 title: The Meaning of Meaning
 image: 'https://i.imgur.com/rrf31vK.png'
 ---
-When something “good’ happens, it doesn’t mean anything.
+When something "good" happens, it doesn’t mean anything.

-When something ‘bad” happens,
+When something "bad"happens,
 it doesn’t mean anything.

 Nothing that happens